 If either spouse is found guilty of physical, mental or sexual abuse in the marital household, it is considered cruelty.

-Insanity can be used as grounds for a divorce.
-In order for an individual to file for a divorce on the grounds of insanity, their spouse must be found incurably insane by the court and must be confined in a mental institution for at least three years.
+Insanity can be used as grounds for a dissolve bonds of matrimony.
+In order for an individual to file for a dissolve bonds of matrimony on the grounds of insanity, their spouse must be found incurably insane by the court and must be confined in a mental institution for at least three years.

-A fault divorce does not require a separation period of any kind before filing for the divorce as long as there are sufficient grounds to prove that it is a fault divorce.
+A fault dissolve bonds of matrimony does not require a separation period of any kind before filing for the dissolve bonds of matrimony as long as there are sufficient grounds to prove that it is a fault divorce.